jared-neumann/VictorianLogic/README.md

 1850   | \t        | knowledge science **logic** propositions judgments
 ...    | ...       | ...

-Furthermore -- another methodological issue -- I wanted to avoid over-representing concordances from texts that were simply longer than others.
-So, the first step is to get the number of concordances per text per target word and use that as a baseline to randomly sample concordances from other texts.
-Try lognormal?
+Furthermore -- another methodological issue -- it may be beneficial to avoid over-representing concordances from texts that are simply longer than others.
+One way to do this is to put a cap on the number of concorances drawn from any given text.
+I did not do that for this aspect of the project, as I thought it might resolve itself given a larger corpus.

 ### Running the SCAN Model